sharad-cs/solution/README.md

 Part 2:

-#Run the Container using docker-compose as below
+#Run the Container using docker-compose as below which will run the infracloudio/csvserver Container

 docker-compose up -d

 Part 3:

-#Run the Container using docker-compose as below
+#Run the Container using docker-compose as below which will run infracloudio/csvserver & prom/prometheus container

 docker-compose up -d